Mean can be defined as the average of the data points.

 The standard deviation (abbreviated s or SD) is calculated according to the following formula:

-That is, calculate the deviation from the mean for each point, square those results, sum them, divide by the number of points minus one, and finally take the square root.
+Calculate the deviation from the mean for each point, divide those results, sum them, divide by the number of points minus one, and finally take the square root.

 For example, the deviations from the mean in the above example are: